-As the government of the India Act 1919 had a provision for a review committee after ten years to study the progress of the Act and for new suggestions. the British government appointed the seven members statutory commission two years before the schedule.
+As the government of the India Act 1919 had a provision for a review committee after ten years to study the progress of the Act and for new suggestions. the British government appointed the seven members’ statutory commission two years before the schedule.
 The Simon Commission was set up under British Prime minister Stanley Balwin on November 8, 1927.

-The response of Indians for the Commission
+The response of Indians to the Commission

 All members of the commission were British, hence all political parties and citizens boycotted it.
-They felt insulted and taken it as a violation of self-determination principles as foreigners would discuss and decide upon the self-governance of India.
+They felt insulted and took it as a violation of self-determination principles as foreigners would discuss and decide upon the self-governance of India.

 The Response of Congress

-- The Muslim league divided into two parts, one who supported was under Jinnah, and the other decided not to boycott under Muhammad Shafi.
+- The Muslim league divided into two parts, one supported was under Jinnah, and the other decided not to boycott under Muhammad Shafi.